abudaan/flash_webmidi/README.md

 ###WebMIDI and Flash

-This simple project allows you to send commands to a lighting control from a Flash time line.
+This simple project allows you to send MIDI commands to a lighting console from a Flash time line.

-If you click on the button the .swf file makes a call to javascript using ExternalInterface:
+If you click on the button, the .swf file makes a call to javascript using ExternalInterface:

 ```
 ExternalInterface.call("sendToLightingControl('que_1')");